aarnavg54/Data-Cleaning-and-EDA/README.md

-******Data Cleaning and EDA**********

-This project demonstrates essential data preprocessing and analysis techniques used to prepare raw datasets for advanced modeling and research.
-It highlights both the technical and analytical skills required to ensure data quality before applying machine learning or deep learning methods.
+This project demonstrates data preprocessing and analysis techniques to prepare a raw dataset for advanced modeling and research.
+It highlights the technical and analytical skills to ensure data quality before applying machine learning or deep learning methods.

 **About the Project**

-- Data Cleaning: Focused on identifying inconsistencies, handling missing values, correcting errors, and improving dataset reliability.
+- Data Cleaning: Identifying inconsistencies, handling missing values, correcting errors, and improving reliability.

-- Exploratory Data Analysis (EDA): Involves summarizing and visualizing data distributions to uncover patterns, trends, and correlations that inform downstream modeling decisions.
+- Exploratory Data Analysis (EDA): Summarizing and visualizing data distributions to uncover patterns, trends, and correlations

 **Objectives**